 While player’s club members may get comped tickets based on their spending, non-gamblers may only hope for heavily discounted tickets through discount brokers.
 Moreover, two of the best places to get discounted tickets are Vegas.com and Groupon.
 We would go to Vegas.com first.

 Pragmatically, tourists looking for free tickets to Vegas shows may desire to sit through a marketing timeshare spiel.
 Just about every major hotel will have someone at a desk offering “Free Vegas Show Tickets!”
-Of course, the catch is that you will have to attend a seminar with amazing salespeople that will try to convince you to buy something.
+Of course, the catch is that you will have to attend a seminar with amazing salespeople who will try to convince you to buy something.
 Stand firm.
 Say “No thank you” and take your free tickets.

 Arguably, all of Vegas is one giant free show.
-Hello, people watching!
+Hello, people-watching!
 There are plenty of free Vegas activities, from visiting Bellagio Fountains to touring the Ethel M Chocolates Factory.
 However, if you dream of seeing a classic Las Vegas show like Cirque du Soleil, there is one way to get tickets for free.

 Going to Vegas?
-You Must Read ⇒ 🎰 Things To See and Do in Vegas for Free on the Cheap
+You Must Read This ⇒ 🎰 Things To See and Do in Vegas for Free on the Cheap

 How to Get Free Drinks and Food in Vegas

 Generally, it’s a bad idea to mix alcoholic drinks with gambling.
 Nevertheless, being offered a free drink while gambling is an iconic Vegas experience.

 During our last trip to Vegas, Audrey’s brother joined us for a few days.
 For the first couple, he mainly played blackjack and roulette but only gambled for about a half hour betting the minimum (for the most part).
 In short, he was disappointed nobody offered him a free drink.